-I live in Wilmore with my fun, brilliant, wonderfully thoughtful and amazingly organized husband.
-We like to spend our free time together watching sports (Kentucky basketball for him; Notre Dame football for me), playing strategy games, and coming up with new nicknames for our dog, a small fluffy mutt.
-When I am by myself, I love reading fiction, some of my favorite "just for fun" authors being Anthony Trollope and (even now as an adult) L.M.Montgomery.
+I live in Wilmore with my fun, brilliant, wonderfully thoughtful and amazingly organized husband and my sweet baby son.
+We like to spend our free time together going on walks and coming up with new nicknames for our dog, a small fluffy mutt.
+When I am by myself, I love reading fiction, some of my favorite “just for fun” authors being Anthony Trollope and (even now as an adult) L.M.Montgomery.

 - Ph.D., The University of Notre Dame, Philosophy, May 2011